Configure for Slurm, PBS Pro, OpenPBS, LSF, TORQUE

 smpd executable on network

-share installations, so with Vista the installation must be local.
+share installations, so with Windows Vista the installation must be local.

 Log in as a user with administrator privileges.

-Start smpd by typing in a DOS command window:
+Start smpd by typing in a Windows® command prompt:

 This command installs the service and starts it.
 As long as the service remains installed, it will start each time the node boots.

-If this is a worker machine and you did not run the installer on it to install MATLAB Parallel Server software (for example, if you are running MATLAB Parallel Server software from a shared installation), execute the following command in a DOS command window.
+If this is a worker machine and you did not run the installer on it to install MATLAB Parallel Server software (for example, if you are running MATLAB Parallel Server software from a shared installation), execute the following command in a Windows command prompt.

 This command installs the Microsoft run-time libraries needed for running jobs with your scheduler.

-If you are using Windows® firewalls on your cluster nodes, execute the following in a DOS command window.
+If you are using Windows firewalls on your cluster nodes, execute the following in a Windows command prompt.

 This command adds MATLAB as an allowed program.
 If you are using other firewalls, you must configure them to make similar accommodation.